syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endhighlight %}
 {% endtabs %}

-### CellLongPressedCommand
+### CellLongPressCommand
-The [CellLongPressedCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPressCommand) will be invoked while long-pressing a cell in the SfDataGrid.
+The [CellLongPressCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPressCommand) will be invoked while long-pressing a cell in the SfDataGrid.
 The instance of `DataGridCellLongPressEventArgs` will be passed as the default value of the command's parameter.
-It can be customized by setting the [CellLongPressedCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPressCommandParameter) property.
+It can be customized by setting the [CellLongPressCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPressCommandParameter) property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}
-<syncfusion:SfDataGrid CellLongPressedCommand="{Binding LongPressCommand}"
+<syncfusion:SfDataGrid CellLongPressCommand="{Binding LongPressCommand}"
                        ItemsSource="{Binding OrderInfoCollection}" />
 {% endhighlight %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}